blosavio/chlog/README.md

       <ul>
         <li>
           <p>
-            <code>:project-name-formatted</code> Project name (string) to display on changelog html/markdown documents.
+            <code>:project-name-formatted</code> Project name (string) to display on changelog html/markdown &nbsp;documents.
           </p>
         </li>
         <li>
           <p>
-            <code>:copyright-holder</code> Name displayed in the copyright statement in the footer of the changelog.
+            <code>:copyright-holder</code> Name displayed in the copyright statement in the footer of the &nbsp;changelog.
           </p>
         </li>
         <li>